Cyfrin/html-fund-me-cu/README.md

 cd html-fund-me-f23
 ```

-2. Run the file.
+2. Run the `index.html` file

 You can usually just double click the file to "run it in the browser".
-Or you can right click the file in your VSCode and run "open with live server".
+Or you can right click the file in your VSCode and run "open with live server" if you have the live server VSCode extension (ritwickdey.LiveServer).

 And you should see a small button that says "connect".